hapax/hapax.github.io/assets/chuzenji.md

 a map of the area inscribed with points of interest---the bus stop, grocer, Italian restaurant---punctuated with the "anos" and "etos" of

+my host materialises out of the gloom again to rescue toddler and keys,